upurart/meridian/README.md

 ```
 After executing, the terminal will output the local port (e.g. `https://localhost:5001` or `http://localhost:5000`).
 Open your browser of choice and browse to that location.

-### 👤 3.
-Seeded Login Credentials
-To help you explore the application immediately without signing up, the system seeds a default admin account upon startup:

 *   **Username:** `upur` (or Email: `ugur.guler@example.com`)
 *   **Password:** `password123`